mmcnally/N-Body-Simulator/README.md

 Simulates the movement of objects through space.
 No force other than the gravitational pull of the other bodies is taken into account within this model.
-The brute force method for implementing an N-body simulation has a runtime complexity of O(N^2), in order to reduce the runtime complexity this simulator makes use of the <a href="http://arborjs.org/docs/barnes-hut" title="Title" target="_blank" >The Barnes-Hut Algorithm</a>.
+The brute force method for implementing an N-body simulation has a runtime complexity of O(N^2), in order to reduce the runtime complexity this simulator makes use of the <a href="http://arborjs.org/docs/barnes-hut" title="Title" target="_blank" >Barnes-Hut Algorithm</a>.
 The Barnes-Hut Algorithm, utilizes the divide and conquer programming methodology to recursively break the planets into four groups each stored in a quad-tree.
 After recurring until every quadrant holds one or zero planets the algorithm can utilize the center of mass and total mass of the nodes within the quad-tree to effectively reduce the runtime complexity to O(NlogN).